Signatures of dark subhalos in dwarf spheroidal galaxies: I. Fluctuations in surface density: Analytical handling of the Plummer density profile

 where $N_{\infty}$ is the total number of tracers per component, and the ellipticity is defined as $\epsilon \equiv 1 - b/a$, where $a$ and $b$ are the major and minor axis lengths, respectively.
 For consistency with the remainder of this work, we define $r_{\rm scale} \equiv a$.
 In a multi-component Plummer mixture, each component has its own definition of $R$ and $\xi$, such that

-In the relation above, the Cartesian coordinates $(x, y)$ are centreed on the component’s centre $(x_0, y_0)$, and $\phi$ indicates the projected angular coordinate over the major axis.
+In the relation above, the Cartesian coordinates $(x, y)$ are centered on the component’s centre $(x_0, y_0)$, and $\phi$ indicates the projected angular coordinate over the major axis.
 For datasets already in Cartesian coordinates, this implies:

 where $(x_{\rm true}, y_{\rm true})$ are the original coordinates.
 For data projected on the sky, the appropriate Cartesian transformation is given by, e.g. \citealt{GaiaCollaborationHelmi+18}:

 where $(\alpha, \delta)$ are the celestial coordinates, and $(\alpha_0, \delta_0)$ denote the centre of the corresponding Plummer component in this coordinate frame.